superbenefit/knowledge-base/notes/patterns/privacy-payments.md

 ---
-title: Private Payments
+title: Privacy-Preserving Crypto Payments
 description: A pattern for implementing secure, private payment systems to support social impact projects in challenging environments
 author:
-  -
+  - rathermercurial.eth
+url:
 tags:
-  - privacy
-  - security
+  - patterns
-harvester:
-curator:
-publish: "false"
+publish: "true"
 type: pattern
+studies:
 primitives:
+functions:
+  - payments
+  - privacy
+  - grants
+qualities:
+  - privacy
 scale:
   - collaboration
   - constituency
   - coordination
   - network
 phase:
+  - organization
   - coordination
-  - organization
+  - completion
-functions:
-qualities:
 ---

+*A pattern for implementing secure, private payment systems to support social impact projects in challenging environments*

-A system for distributing resources privately and reliably in challenging contexts, using smart contracts and cryptocurrency infrastructure.
+**Privacy Payments** are systems for distributing resources privately and reliably in challenging contexts, using smart contracts and cryptocurrency infrastructure.
 This enables organizations to work effectively when traditional financial systems are compromised or inaccessible.

 ---

-## Context
+## Problem / Solution Context

 Both grassroots projects and institutional funders face increasing challenges in resource distribution.
 Traditional banking infrastructure can become inaccessible due to political pressure, infrastructure breakdown, or systemic exclusion.
 Even when accessible, financial surveillance may put recipients at risk or prevent funders from supporting critical work.